Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ### External Tools and Build Order

 The [`executes:`](YML-Input-Format.md#executes) node integrates [CMake](build-operation.md#cmake-integration) scripts, projects, and external tools.
-The `input:` and  `output:` list typically refers to files and defines therefore the build order of projects:
+The `input:` and  `output:` list typically refers to files and therefore defines the build order of projects:

 - When `input:` contains files that are the [output](YML-Input-Format.md#output) of a `cproject.yml` this project part is build first.
 - When `output:` contains files that are the input of a `cproject.yml` the `execute:` node is build first.

 **Example:**

 The `KeyGenerator` tool builds the file `keys.c` which is added as source [file:](YML-Input-Format.md#files) in other projects.
-Using `cbuild My.csolution.yml [--context-set]` starts the build process of the application and runs the `KeyGenerator` before the build step of projects that use the source file `keys.c` as input.
+Using `cbuild My.csolution.yml [--context-set]` starts the build process of the application and runs the `KeyGenerator` before building projects that use the source file `keys.c` as input.

 > **Note:**
 >
 > - Using `cbuild` with the option `--context` does not run `execute:` nodes as it triggers project builds only.
-The option `--context-set` can be used.
+The option `--context-set` must be used.

 ```yml
 solution: